datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

    * Stability improvements
    * Rootless Docker image
-   * Third party libraries updates for security fixes
+   * Third party library updates for security fixes
    * Docker images based on Ubuntu (instead of Debian based images in Pulsar 2.8.0, for security reasons)
-   * Dependency upgrades (for security, stability and performances)
+   * Dependency upgrades (for security, stability, and performance)
    * An Enhanced ElasticSearch Pulsar IO Sink
    * An Enhanced version of Apache BookKeeper 4.14.3 with security fixes
    * Pulsar IO source for Debezium Oracle